 1. Do you wish you write your senior essay in one the seminars selected?
 If yes, on what topic?

 2. Do you have any previous course work that is related to the topics of the selected seminars?

 3. Why do you wish to take these seminars?

-Notice of pre-registration assignments will be emailed to all participants no later than Friday, August 25.
+Notice of pre-registration assignments will be emailed to all participants before OCS opens on Wednesday, August 21.

 Please keep in mind that the Political Science Department has developed a pre-registration system that is partial and voluntary - partial in that only a portion of the places in a seminar can be pre-registered and voluntary in that neither students nor faculty are obliged to participate.
 Participating faculty are asked to consider pre-registering up to 12 students in each undergraduate-only seminar they teach and up to 8 students in each seminar that is cross-listed either as a graduate course or with another department or program.
 Students who take part in pre-registration but are not selected for one of their ranked choices, will be able to shop remaining seminar spots during the course selection period.

 Below is a current list of the fall 2019 seminars that will be open for pre-registration, along with a brief course description for each.

 If you have any questions, please email the political science undergraduate registrar at firstname.lastname@example.org

 Fall 2019 PLSC Seminars Participating in Pre-Registration as of July 10, 2019

 Theoretical and empirical literature used to examine a host of questions about terrorism.
 The definition(s) of terrorism, the application of the term to individuals and groups, the historical use and potential causes of terrorism, suicide and so-called religious terrorism, dynamics within groups that use terrorism, and counterterrorism strategies and tactics.
 Theoretical readings supplemented by case studies.